dhenderson/dhenderson.github.io/_posts/2016-06-10-philanthropys-false-optimism.md

 - Are not capable of holding jobs
 - Don't care for their health

-These assumptions are not only wrong, but they underscore a sinicism that undermines the presumption of philanthropic optimism.
+These assumptions are not only wrong, but they underscore a cynicism that undermines the presumption of philanthropic optimism.
 Poor people can and do succeed everyday on their own terms without any external "social intervention".
 We see this at FII and [GiveDirectly][givedirectly] is making this case in international development.

 **An optimist all along**